Russian shelling kills 10 as Putin seeks gains before Ukraine receives Western tanks

 Russian shelling killed at least 10 Ukrainian civilians on Friday – the second day of bombardments by Putin’s forces after Western nations pledged to send military aid including modern tanks.

-Moscow is trying to piece Ukrainian lines in the east and northeast ahead of the arrival of new weaponry from the United States, Britain, Germany and others.
+Moscow is trying to breach Ukrainian lines in the east and northeast ahead of the arrival of new weaponry from the United States, Britain, Germany and others.

 Poland gave Ukraine a further boost on Friday by promising an additional 60 tanks on top of 14 German-made Leopard 2 tanks it had already pledged.